Laos Travel FAQ

 Laos Visa Exemption

-With an ordinary passport of the below countries, you can travel to Cambodia without a visa up to:
+• With an ordinary passport from the below countries, you can travel to Cambodia without a visa up to

 Laos Visa On Arrival

-Most nationalities can obtain a visa on arrival in Laos or E-Visa before arrival to Laos, valid 30-day, including • EU citizens
+• Most nationalities can obtain a visa on arrival in Laos or E-Visa before arrival to Laos, valid for 30 days, including:

-Fee For Visa On Arrival Fee: • China: US $20
+Fee for Laos Visa on arrival: China: US $20

 Laos Visa Extension

-• Traveler can extend visa up to an additional 60 days for about US $1 for each day through the Department of Immigration in Vientiane.
+• Travelers can extend their visa up to an additional 60 days for about $1 for each day through the Immigration Department in Vientiane

-• However, if you extend after the visa expiry date, you will be fined TheUS $10 for the days you overstayed.
+• However, if you extend after the visa expiry date, you will be fined $10 for the days you overstayed

 What are the best things to do in Laos?

-1. Do not miss to experience and talk with the children in the Tribal village in Laos
+1. Do not miss to experience and talk with the children in the Tribal villages

 2. Must explore the Mekong Smile boat – very relaxing and amazing

-3. Best lodging is Sanctuary Pakbeng Lodge resort
+3. The best lodging is Sanctuary Pakbeng Lodge resort

 4. Enjoying the textiles in Laos – Pakbeng market